If you have been diagnosed with dementia, The Crystal Project can support you.

 Singing for the Brain

 You can also come to ‘Singing for the Brain’, a weekly group for anyone who enjoys singing.
-This group has been running since January 2015 and is facilitated by Eoin O’Brien, the musician.
+This group has been running since January 2015 and is facilitated by Fiona Flavin, the talented musician.
 Each week we do warm up activities, sing well known pieces followed by a sing along where anyone can lead us in their favorite song.
 Tea and coffee are provided at this really sociable group.
 No talent or experience are necessary attend and all are welcome!

 Singing for the Brain is also held in Fermoy and Mitchelstown.
 For more information, contact the project.